celestica45/Object-Tracking-In-C-and-CUDA/README.md

 *   **240p:** Shared memory was slightly faster because the small template size ($~10$KB) fit easily into the Shared Memory ($64$KB), allowing high occupancy.
 *   **480p:** Shared memory was slower.
 The template size ($~34$KB) was too large, limiting the Streaming Multiprocessor (SM) to only hold 1 active block.
 This prevented switching to other blocks while waiting for memory, causing the hardware to be idle.
 *   **720p (Tiled):** The tiled approach introduced significant overhead.
 The requirement to use `__syncthreads()` inside nested loops forced threads to stop and wait constantly.
 Additionally, the complex address arithmetic required for tiling outweighed the benefits of caching.

+### Conclusion

+This project successfully reduced the execution time of the object-tracking program by implementing parallel processing with CUDA.
+The GPU implementation significantly outperformed the sequential C version across all image resolutions, achieving speedups of 5751.84x for 240p, 6381.39x for 480p, and 6708.97x for 720p.
+These improvements were made possible by using multiple threads to simultaneously execute tasks, including grayscale conversion, sliding-window patch evaluation, and parallel reduction for maximum-similarity detection.

+However, the application of advanced parallelization techniques, such as shared memory and tiling, produced mixed results.
+The effectiveness of these strategies relies heavily on specific factors, including template size, available shared memory, synchronization overhead, and GPU occupancy.
+Careful evaluation is required before incorporating these specific optimizations.
+Overall, the results demonstrate the usefulness of CUDA and GPU processors for accelerating computationally intensive workloads in the field of computer vision.